woIowizard/blackjack/README.md

 ## Summary

 It is well-known that Blackjack can be beaten with card counting.
 It is also thought that continuous shuffling machines (CSMs) impede card counting by making forthcoming cards unpredictable.
 However, it turns out that CSMs have a mechanical feature that allows for some (albeit limited) degree of card counting.
-We show, using this collection of scripts, that the allowed extent of card counting is exploitable to give the player a positive edge over the house.
-Blackjack.py simulates Blackjack games at a rate of about 6 million rounds per hour, which allows us to test the long term results of various cardplay strategies.
+We show, using this pair of scripts, that the allowed extent of card counting is exploitable to give the player a positive edge over the house.
+Blackjack.py simulates Blackjack games at a rate of about 6 million rounds per hour, which allows us to test the long term results of various strategies.
 Stratfind.py uses an approximate brute-force algorithm to find a betting strategy that gives the player a positive edge.
-Using both scripts, we found an overall strategy with a theoretical edge of 0.05% in favour of the player, which materialised as a ??% profit in an experiment of 10 million rounds.
+We found a strategy with a theoretical edge of 0.04% in favour of the player, which materialised as a 0.09% profit in an experiment of 10 million rounds.

 <hr />